Cheshire Artillery Volunteers: Volunteer Force

-In 1886 the unit made an unsuccessful application for the subtitle 'Earl of Chester's' to be restored.
-In 1882 it was assigned to the Lancashire Division of the Royal Artillery, but when the divisional structure was reduced in 1889 it joined the Southern Division.
+In 1886, the unit made an unsuccessful application for the subtitle 'Earl of Chester's' to be restored.
+In 1882, it was assigned to the Lancashire Division of the Royal Artillery, but when the divisional structure was reduced in 1889 it joined the Southern Division.

 As well as manning fixed coast defence artillery, some of the early Artillery Volunteers manned semi-mobile 'position batteries' of smooth-bore field guns pulled by agricultural horses.
 But the War Office refused to pay for the upkeep of field guns for Volunteers and they had largely died out in the 1870s.
-In 1888 the 'position artillery' concept was revived and some Volunteer companies were reorganised as position batteries to work alongside the Volunteer infantry brigades.
-On 14 July 1892 the 1st Cheshire & Carnarvon Volunteer Artillery were reorganised as 1 position (later 'heavy') battery and 7 garrison companies:
+In 1888, the 'position artillery' concept was revived and some Volunteer companies were reorganised as position batteries to work alongside the Volunteer infantry brigades.
+On 14 July 1892, the 1st Cheshire & Carnarvon Volunteer Artillery were reorganised as 1 position (later 'heavy') battery and 7 garrison companies:

-On 1 June 1899 all the Volunteer artillery units became part of the Royal Garrison Artillery (RGA) and with the abolition of the RA's divisional organisation on 1 January 1902 the unit became the 1st Cheshire and Carnarvonshire RGA (Volunteers).
+On 1 June 1899, all the Volunteer artillery units became part of the Royal Garrison Artillery (RGA).
+With the abolition of the RA's divisional organisation on 1 January 1902, the unit became the 1st Cheshire and Carnarvonshire RGA (Volunteers).
 The HQ was at County Buildings, Old Prison Yard, Shipgate Street, Chester.
 In 1904, the Carnavonshire companies were separated to form their own 1st Carnarvonshire RGA (V).